python-sge/sge/doc-src/pong.rst

 to the right.
 If a direction isn't specified, it needs to choose a direction at random.

-For the first task, we can use :attr:`sge.Object.xstart` and :attr:`sge.Object.ystart`.
+For the first task, we can use :attr:`sge.dsp.Object.xstart` and :attr:`sge.dsp.Object.ystart`.
 These attributes indicate the original position of an object when it was first created, which in the case of :class:`Ball` objects is in the center of the screen.